cygnus666/Circuit-Sword/FAQ.md

 # Frequently Asked Questions

+### Q: What is the Circuit Sword?
+A: The Circuit Sword is a single circuit board that contains all the required power/logic/io/peripherals to run a Raspberry Pi Compute Module 3.
+This makes the Circuit Sword a single board computer capable of running any software designed for the Raspberry Pi.
+It includes special components designed for portability and ease of use, and so features battery charging and power/shutdown management as well as button input, LCD and audio output.
+The Circuit Sword is a perfect fit for retro handheld console form factors and they can provide a safe and secure enclosure for the board.

 ### Q: When will the next pre-order open?
 A: To receive all the latest updates follow me on Instagram ([@kiteretro](https://www.instagram.com/kiteretro/)) or join my [mailing list](https://goo.gl/forms/e97uUvPOfUxPWdz82).
 Both will get notifications of upcoming pre-orders for the Circuit Sword, or any other products (e.g. VMU).